xonixx/xonixx.github.io/awk.md

 AWK - fascinating mini-language almost unchanged for decades.
 It is an interpreted language, very minimalistic.

-A bare minimum of features includes strings, numbers, functions, associative arrays, line-by-line I/O.
+A bare minimum of features includes strings, numbers, functions, associative arrays, line-by-line I/O and calling shell.
 Perhaps, we can say that it contains the minimum of features less than which it would be impossible to program on it at all.

 There is an opinion that Awk is not suitable for writing serious programs.
 Even Brian Kernighan (the K in AWK) is convinced that his language is only good for small one-line programs.
-However, this does not prevent enthusiasts from creating very voluminous programs on awk:
+However, this does not prevent enthusiasts from creating rather voluminous programs in AWK:
 - [Translate shell](https://github.com/soimort/translate-shell)
 - [Compiler](https://news.ycombinator.com/item?id=13452043)
 - [CHIP-8 emulator](https://github.com/patsie75/awk-chip8)